 Keep track of all your activities by signing up to earn your PALA+.

 Different Types of Physical Activity

-Aerobic activities can range from 60-85% of your resting heart rate.
+Aerobic activities can range from 60-85% of your maximum heart rate.

 - Aerobic activities make you breathe harder and your heart beat faster.
-Aerobic activities can be moderate or vigorous in their intensity levels, and range from 60-85% of your resting heart rate.
+Aerobic activities can be moderate or vigorous in their intensity levels, and range from 60-85% of your maximum heart rate.
 A general guide to use: For moderate activities you can talk, but you can't sing.
 With vigorous activities, you can only say a few words without stopping to catch your breath.